 There are two main types of chronic leukaemia based on their origin.

-Chronic myelogenous/myeloid leukaemia (CML)- this is a type of leukaemia which involves all the granulocytes.
+Chronic myelogenous/myeloid leukaemia (CML)- This is a type of chronic leukaemia which involves all the granulocytes.
 Granulocytes are a component of white blood cells in which the cytoplasm contains granular structures.
 There are three granulocytes – neutrophils, basophils, and eosinophils.
 Any defects involving them is called myelogenous or myeloid.
 It is due to the presence of a chromosome called “Philadelphia chromosome”.

-Chronic lymphocytic leukaemia (CLL) – this is a type of leukaemia which involves the lymph nodes and the lymphocytes of the white blood cell.
+Chronic lymphocytic leukaemia (CLL) – This is a type of chronic leukaemia which involves the lymph nodes and the lymphocytes of the white blood cell.
 It is a malignant manifestation of the lymph nodes which produce a large number of immature white blood cells.
-Chronic lymphocytic leukaemia is more difficult to treat and usually can only be managed with radiotherapy and chemotherapy.
+This type of chronic leukaemia is more difficult to treat and usually can only be managed with Radiotherapy and Chemotherapy.

-Chronic myeloid leukaemia is first cancer to have been associated directly with chromosomal abnormalities.
+Chronic myeloid leukaemia is the first cancer to have been associated directly with chromosomal abnormalities.
 The only known risk factor is the age of the patient which increases after the age of sixty-five years.
 Ionizing radiation is also suspected to be a causative agent.

 So, what really happens in the chromosomes?